ShihaoZhaoZSH/Uni-ControlNet/README.md

 Then download the [pretrained model](https://drive.google.com/file/d/1lagkiWUYFYbgeMTuJLxutpTW0HFuBchd/view?usp=sharing) and put it to `./ckpt/` folder.
 The model is built upon Stable Diffusion v1.5.

-## Test
+## ☕️ Test
 You can launch the gradio demo by:

     python src/test/test.py

 This command will load the downloaded pretrained weights and start the App.
-You can load source images for each conditions:
+We include seven local conditions: Canny edge, MLSD edge, HED boundary, sketch, Openpose, Midas depth, segmentation mask, and one global condition: content.
+And you can upload source images for each conditions:

 <img width="800" alt="image" src="./figs/demo_conditions.png">

-The results are shown at the bottom of the demo page, with generated images in the upper part and detected conditions in the lower part.
+The results are shown at the bottom of the demo page, with generated images in the upper part and detected conditions in the lower part:

 <img width="800" alt="image" src="./figs/demo_results.png">